-We've spent the last couple of months helping clients gear up for 2019 with new sales processes, revamped incentive plans, and robust training.
+We've spent the last couple of months helping clients gear up for the new year with new sales processes, revamped incentive plans, and robust training.
 Everyone is ready for a new year and a new start.
 Almost.

 Ironically, now is the time our phones start to ring for the most common afterthought in sales… quota setting.

 Each year we're amazed at the amount of time and money invested to make sales teams more insightful, efficient, and successful.
-However, the one area reps cares the most about is “their number."
+However, the one thing a rep cares the most about is “the number."
 And this is usually the one thing that gets the least amount of leadership attention.

 Here are the three top things sales and sales ops leaders need to consider - proactively - when setting those ever-important sales goals: